Seven reasons to visit Wordsworth House this summer

 Our shop is packed with tempting gifts and souvenirs – you’ll be spoilt for choice when it comes to treating yourself or a loved one.

 When you’ve finished browsing, our cosy café serves indulgent cream teas, so why not join us for a cuppa and a homemade scone topped with clotted cream and jam?
 Independent blog National Trust Scones says ours are “divine”!
-We also have local delicacy Solway potted shrimp, hearty soup, lots of delicious cake – and warming jugs of hot chocolate.
+We also have local delicacy Solway potted shrimp, hearty soup, lots of delicious cake – and jugs of hot chocolate.

 5. You can get to the truth about William and Dorothy